-In the TNS case, we primarily adopt the model used in the flagship BOSS survey analysis \citep{Beutler:2016arn}, which has two bias degrees of freedom $b_1$ and $b_2$, as well as a shot noise parameter $N$.
-We also consider a Q-bias model independently for the $f(R)$ cases (see Eq.~\ref{eq:qbias}) which has three degrees of freedom, on top of which we also include the shot noise parameter $N$.
+In the TNS case, we primarily adopted the model used in the flagship BOSS survey analysis \citep{Beutler:2016arn}, which has two bias degrees of freedom $b_1$ and $b_2$, as well as a shot noise parameter $N$.
+We also considered a Q-bias model independently for the $f(R)$ cases (see \cref{eq:qbias}) which has three degrees of freedom, on top of which we also include the shot-noise parameter $N$.
 These are in addition to the TNS RSD parameter, $\sigma_{\rm v}$.

-In the EFTofLSS analyses for biased tracers we adopt a model with three perturbative biases, $b_1, b_2 $ and $b_{\mathcal{G}_2}$, one shot noise parameter, $N$, and two counterterms, $\tilde{c}_0$ and $\tilde{c}_2$.
-Adding more shot-noise or counterterm parameters gradually improves the reached $k_{\rm max}$ but, at the same time, could erase the information about the specific model analyzed, since many of these EFTofLSS parameters may be degenerate with the beyond-$\Lambda$CDM ones.
-This will be investigated in an upcoming \Euclid paper, (D'Amico et al., in prep.).
+In the EFTofLSS analyses for biased tracers we adopted a model with three perturbative biases, $b_1, b_2 $ and $b_{\mathcal{G}_2}$, one shot-noise parameter, $N$, and two counterterms, $\tilde{c}_0$ and $\tilde{c}_2$.
+Adding more shot-noise or counterterm parameters gradually improves the reached $k_{\rm max}$ but, at the same time, could erase the information about the specific model analysed, since many of these EFTofLSS parameters may be degenerate with the beyond-$\Lambda$CDM ones.
+This will be investigated in an upcoming \Euclid paper (D'Amico et al., in prep.).
 Our main goal here is to compare the $\Lambda$CDM to beyond-$\Lambda$CDM scenarios, which should not depend on the inclusion of the additional shot-noise parameters.
-Since in EFTofLSS analyses these parameters are fixed and/or marginalised analytically, we fix all the higher-order nuisance parameters to zero.
+Since in EFTofLSS analyses these parameters are fixed and/or marginalised analytically, we fixed all the higher-order nuisance parameters to zero.

-We summarise the best fit results for all models with Eulerian bias in \cref{tab:chi2halos}.
+We summarise the best-fit results for all models with Eulerian bias in \cref{tab:chi2halos}.
 The TNS model with the Q-bias prescription fits are shown in \cref{tab:qbias}.